By Gayatri Keskar, Ph.D., Materials Manager, Material ConneXion

 On Saturday, April 2, 2016, DEBUT 2016 showcased the impressive work of Advanced Fashion Design, Theatre Costume Design, Interior Design, and Textile Design Programs.
 The annual DEBUT Show and Fashion Gala celebrated the creativity and hard work of graduating … Read More

 The 6th annual Innovative Materials Conference is coming to FIDM San Diego January 27 to 30, 2016, from 10:00 a.m. to 4:00 p.m.
 See the latest in the textiles and materials industries including innovations in wearable technology and sustainable products.
-O … Read More
+On … Read More

 New York Times gives readers a behind-the-scenes look at denim research & development at Levi's state-of-the-art textile facility in San Francisco.
 Located 10 minutes from corporate headquarters, Eureka Lab is run by textile specialist Bart Sights.
-"Eureka … Read More
+"Eureka is … Read More